JOY199603/2017.M3.TQF-Forcasting-price-change-on-IPO-day/README.md

 * The ipo_pctchange and ipo_listdayvolume are the response variables
 * [Original Data Set](https://github.com/JOY199603/2017.M3.TQF-Forcasting-price-change-on-IPO-day/blob/master/alldata.csv)

-## 3. Model
+## 4. Model
 * Using linear regression to do the regression to the continuous variable.
+Find the p-value and coefficient of every features.
-* Transfer the continuous return to discrete labels and Use lostic regrssion,SVM,decision tree,random forest,KNN,neural network to train the model and compute the confusion matrix and ROC curve and auc.Comare the result.
+* Transfer the continuous return to discrete labels and Use lostic regrssion,SVM,decision tree,random forest,KNN,neural network to train the model and compute the confusion matrix and ROC curve and auc.
+Compare the result.
 <div align=center><img width="400" height="400" src="https://github.com/JOY199603/2017.M3.TQF-Forcasting-price-change-on-IPO-day/blob/master/images/confusion.png"/></div>
 <div align=center><img width="400" height="400" src="https://github.com/JOY199603/2017.M3.TQF-Forcasting-price-change-on-IPO-day/blob/master/images/ROC.png"/></div>

+## 5. Summary
+ * (1) Using the randon forest to test the importance of variables and find that backdoor、IPO-type、Investment Banks are more unimpotant.
+ * (2) IPO_DATE，IPO_PRICE，IPO_AMOUNT，IPO_EXPENSE，and IPO_board have more significant impact to the return
+ * (3) The IPO_PRICE and IPO_TIME have negative impact to the return.
+ * (4) The stocks on Main-board are tend to have smaller return
+ * (5) The return are going to be higher year after year.
+A share investors all believe the return on ipo day is high, more and more investors are trend to buy the 'new stocks'
+ * (6) Some industries tends to have significant higher return: Public utility,health care, Consumer Discretionary,energy.
+Most these industries are emerging industry
+ * (7) Investment banks like 中原证券 中国银河证券 首创证券 华安证券 兴业证券 have higher return, which means these investment banks tend to undervalue the stocks.
 ## Reference:
 * python-machine-learning-book-2nd-edition
 * [基于SVM的IPO首日投资策略分析(IPO Stock Price Forecasting Using Support Vector Machines)](http://xueshu.baidu.com/s?wd=paperuri%3A%287bd767e78dfed152c735ed0b0a1d2f5a%29&filter=sc_long_sign&tn=SE_xueshusource_2kduw22v&sc_vurl=http%3A%2F%2Fkns.cnki.net%2FKCMS%2Fdetail%2Fdetail.aspx%3Ffilename%3Dxtyy201310042%26dbname%3DCJFD%26dbcode%3DCJFQ&ie=utf-8&sc_us=16091207344911522734)